artemiscloud/activemq-artemis-operator/docs/quickstart.md

 kubectl delete -f deploy/crs/broker_v2alpha1_activemqartemis_cr.yaml
 ```

-at which point you should no longer see the statefulset 'example-activemqartemis-ss' under Overview in the web console.
+at which point you should no longer see the statefulset 'ex-aao-ss' under Overview in the web console.
 On the command line you should see:

 ```$xslt
-activemqartemis.broker.amq.io "example-activemqartemis" deleted
+activemqartemis.broker.amq.io "ex-aao" deleted
 ```

 ## Managing Queues